Mostafijemon24/smartbot-ai/README.md

-# smartbot-ai
+# SmartBot AI

-Lightweight AI chatbot plugin for WordPress websites.
+A lightweight AI chatbot plugin for WordPress websites.